Tooth Extraction Q & A

 After preparing a method of extraction, you will receive a local anesthetic that prevents you from feeling any pain during the procedure.

-Once removed, Dr. Choi packs gauze over the site and has you place pressure on the area by biting down.
+Once removed, Dr. Lee packs gauze over the site and has you place pressure on the area by biting down.
 If necessary, he uses stitches to close the socket.

 What happens after my tooth extraction?